lukateg/strength-age/README.md

 CAN'T REPRODUCE
--- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson
+-- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- still have some bad redirects on class and test review

 PLAN:
 -- handle case when LLM is not working handle case when statusText: 'Service Unavailable'